Shounen Ninja Sasuke

 Shounen Ninja Sasuke is an action-adventure game released by Sunsoft for the Super Nintendo Entertainment System in 1994.
 The game was supposed to be released in English as Boy Ninja Sasuke.
+In October 2024, Ratalaika Games and Sunsoft announced that they would release Shounen Ninja Sasuke in English under the name Justice Ninja Casey in 2025.

 Gameplay

-The game is very similar to Konami's Legend of the Mystical Ninja.
+The game is very similar to Konami's The Legend of the Mystical Ninja.

 Plot

 The young ninja Sasuke and his monk friend Chin-nan embark on a quest to rescue a princess kidnapped by an evil warlord.

 Reception

 On release, Famicom Tsūshin scored the game a 21 out of 40.